Monday, November 9, 2015

 Conversely, some dietary habits have a negative impact on neurogenesis, like diets rich in high saturated fat and alcohol consumption.

 If you want to work on your brain, I would definitely heed that last caveat--avoid alcohol, including wine.
-Wine growers around the world have done a superlative job at selling their products and marketing its health benefits.
-Resveratol definitely helps your body, including your brain.
+Wine growers around the world have done a superlative job at selling their products and marketing their health benefits.
+Resveratrol definitely helps your body, including your brain.
 Just get it from a different source other than wine.
 Don't get me wrong, sometimes wine just makes the company and the evening and the meal go better.
 Sometimes you just want to give yourself over to mild decadence.
 I say go for it.
 But wine also dehydrates you.